 - Impact-absorbing padding

-2. BRITAX USA ADVOCATE
+2. BRITAX ADVOCATE

-The Britax USA Advocate is a heavy-duty convertible top-rated car seat with an outstanding safety rating of 9.6.
+The Britax Advocate is a heavy-duty convertible top-rated car seat with an outstanding safety rating of 9.6.
 The expiration on this model is 10 years, which enables you to use it for longer than other car seats with similar features.

 - Steel frame